dance-app/api/docs/20240204_POST_MORTEM_POSTGRES_PG_ADMIN.md

   - Put a meaningful name in `General` section
   - In the `Connection` tab, I've used:
     - Host name/address: `localhost`
-    - Port: 5432
+    - Port: `5432`
     - Maintenance database: `postgres`
     - Username: `admin` from the env var `DATABASE_URL`
     - Password: same as above

 3. I got an error message saying that the host was not accepting TCP/IP connection (see [here](https://www.pgadmin.org/docs/pgadmin4/development/connect_error.html))

-4. Checked the Postgres conection configuration with those steps:
+4. Checked the Postgres connection configuration with those steps:
   - run `docker exec -it api-dev-db-1 bash` to access my container
   - run `cd /var/lib/postgresql/data` to navigate to the config file
   - check that `postgresql.conf` does contain `listen_addresses` field and must be set to `'*'`